markabrahams/node-net-snmp/README.md

 ## snmp.ResponseInvalidError

 This error indicates a failure to parse a response message.
-The exposed `message` attribute will contain a detailed error message.
+The exposed `message` attribute will contain a detailed error message, and as a sub-class of Error, its `toString()` method will yield that `message` attribute.

+An error of this class will always additionally include a `code` attribute (one of the values in `ResponseInvalidCode`); and in some cases, also have an `info` attribute which provides `code`-specific supplemental information.
+An authentication error, for example -- code `ResponseInvalidCode.EAuthFailure` -- will contain a map in `info` with the attempted authentication data which failed to authenticate.

 # Using This Module: Command & Notification Generator